 Survey with 10,917 participants

 Recently I ran a very large survey which was taken by around 10,917 participants.
-Out of those 4,940 people were from IT Industry.
-I had asked many questions related to real estate ownership like how big house they own, If its bought with home loan or not and if they don’t have a house, what kind of rents are they paying apart from many other questions.
+Out of those 4,940 people were from the IT Industry.
+I had asked many questions related to real estate ownership like how big houses they own If its bought with a home loan or not and if they don’t have a house, what kind of rents are they paying apart from many other questions.

-As a big portion of this blog visitors are software professionals, hence I thought let’s do an article only for software professionals in India as of now.
-I will publish detailed report later on the overall data, but as of now you can look at 3 big and important information.
+As a big portion of this blog visitors is software professionals, hence I thought let’s do an article only for software professionals in India as of now.
+I will publish a detailed report later on the overall data, but as of now, you can look at 3 big and important information.

 I know this is not a finding.
 Almost everyone buys a house on loan only because very few people can pay the full amount on their own and this gets confirmed by this survey.
 Around 81% IT professionals said that they took home loan for buying the house, however 10% people got the house in inheritance and only 9% people paid the full money out of their pocket, which I think is a good number.